-Nigeria to legalize mini refineries, to supply them with crude
+Nigeria to legalize mini refineries, supply them with crude

 3 Min Read

-ABUJA (Reuters) - Nigeria will legalise illegal mini refineries in the Niger Delta oil hub by the end of the year and supply them with crude at a reasonable price, the presidency said on Thursday, fulfilling a demand from community leaders.
+ABUJA (Reuters) - Nigeria will legalise currently outlawed mini refineries in the Niger Delta oil hub by the end of the year and supply them with crude at a reasonable price, the presidency said on Thursday, fulfilling demands from community leaders.

 On Monday, Niger Delta leaders threatened to pull out of peace talks with the government unless their demands were met by Nov.
 1.